-Upon receipt of this command, the WD177X-00 issues one Stepping Pulse to the disk drive.
+Upon receipt of this command, the WD1772 Issues one Stepping Pulse to the disk drive.
 The stepping motor direction is the same as in the previous step command.
-After a delay determined by the r_1,r_0 field, a verification takes place if the V flag is on.
-If the U flag is on, the Track Register is updated.
+After a delay determined by the rate fields (r1, r0), a verification takes place if the v flag is on.
+If the u flag is on, the Track Register is updated.
 The h bit allows the Motor On option at the start of the command.
-An interrupt is generated at the completion of the command.
+An Interrupt is generated at the completion of the command.